The Best Water Storage Containers

 What about using smaller containers like empty milk jugs?

-My experience has been that they are also prone to leak.
+My experience has been that they are also prone to leaking.
 I do think they are fairly handy for short-term use if other options aren’t available, and they are basically free since you are re-using them.

 I do think a better option MAY be the heavier plastic containers used for fruit juices.
 They tend to have a thicker plastic that should hold up better over time.
 I’ve also heard that the larger vinegar containers tend to hold up ok for water storage on a shorter-term basis.